swapnil-ahlawat/UberTreatsApp/README.md

 ```
 ## The API
-It has been hosted on https://powerful-bastion-70976.herokuapp.com/ reachange at Port 443.
+It has been hosted on https://powerful-bastion-70976.herokuapp.com/ on Port 443.

 ## Login credentials:
 - Customer